hmrc/file-transmission/README.md

 The basic unit of work for `file-transmission` is data pertaining to a batch consisting of one or more files.

 Information about each file in the batch is passed to `file-transmission` in separate POST requests.
-Additional calls to 'create' a batch or to notify that information about all files in the batch have been provided are not necessary.
+Additional calls to 'create' a batch or to notify that information about all files in the batch has been provided are not necessary.

 Whitelisted consuming service first make a POST request to the `/file-transmission/request` endpoint.
 The request should provide data about the batch, each file in the batch, and a callback URL that will be used to asynchronously notify the consuming service when MDG has processed the request.
 The consuming service may also provide additional optional metadata that it wants to pass through MDG.

-The body of a request for transmission of a file in a batch would typically comprise:
+The body of a request for transmission of a file in a batch would typically comprise the below:
-- `callbackUrl` - URL provided by the consuming service used by MDG to notify it about the result of the batch processing.
+- `callbackUrl` - URL provided by the consuming service used by MDG to notify it about the result of the batch processing
 - `requestTimeoutInSeconds` - duration that `file-transmission` will try to deliver file details to MDG before giving up
 - Batch information
   - `batchId` - unique batch identifier